 Board of Directors

-Maria H. Law (Secretary) has been with the Concord-based law firm, Rath, Young Pignatelli since March of 2009 as Of Counsel.
+Maria H. Law (Chair) has been with the Concord-based law firm, Rath, Young Pignatelli since March of 2009 as Of Counsel.
 She is a member of the firm’s Business and Finance, Education and Non-profit, and Energy Law Practice Groups.
 Her practice focuses on counseling corporate and individual clients in real estate and corporate transactions as well as in support of Renewable Energy Projects.
 Maria also has extensive experience in counseling charitable trust and non-profit organizations in the areas of corporate governance, maintenance of 501(c)(3) status and collaboration of mission-driven non-profit organizations.
 Maria previously practiced law with Nixon, Peabody, LLP and McLane, Graf, Raulerson & Middleton, PA, both in Manchester.
 Maria has a deep commitment to community and has served on many boards over the years, including as Member and Former Chair of The Palace Theatre Trust Board of Trustees; Board Member at the VNA Foundation of Manchester & Southern NH; Former Member and Chair of Child Health Services Board of Directors; Former Member of the Board of Incorporators of the New Hampshire Charitable Foundation, Manchester Region; Former Member of the Board of Trustees at The Derryfield School.
 Maria’s adult children attended the Bedford Montessori School as young students.
 Maria is an alumnus of the Leadership New Hampshire Class of 2000, and she graduated from Vassar College and Boston College Law School.
 She recently relocated from Bedford to Manchester, NH.

 Dan Calegari has a long-time track record as an engaged New Hampshire citizen working on both the community level and in the world of electoral politics at home and abroad.
 Dan served as a Peace Corps Volunteer in a small town in Northeast Iran during the late 1970′s, later returning to Iran as a Language Proficency Examiner for a private company.
 Once back in the states, he worked as a community organizer for Community Action establishing a 10-site food co-operative serving over 1000 families in rural NH.
 In 1988, Dan established Barwind Corporation in Manchester.
 He ran that small business, which specialized in home window replacement and siding, for nearly 20 years.
 During those years, Dan served as the Volunteer Development Director for the NH Autism Society, and has been a long-time volunteer for the Spaulding Youth Center in Tilton.
 Presently, he is serving as the Manchester Coordinator for Southern New Hampshire Services, working mostly with refugee-related programs.
 Dan worked on six presidential campaigns and virtually every congressional and gubernatorial race in NH since 1975.
 Before joining the Southern New Hampshire Services team, he served as Special Assistant for Constituent Services for Senator Jeanne Shaheen.
 Originally from western Massachusetts, Dan came to NH in the 1970s where he lived first in the north country, later relocating to Deerfield, where he and his wife, Libby, raised their two, now adult-aged, sons.
 Dan and Libby currently live in Manchester.

-Meryl Levin, (Executive Director of Mill Falls), is a founder of Mill Falls and served as the School’s Founding Board Chair from March of 2011 until February 2014 when the Board appointed her to serve as the Acting School Administrator.
+Non-Voting Member: Meryl Levin, (Executive Director of Mill Falls), is a founder of Mill Falls and served as the School’s Founding Board Chair from March of 2011 until February 2014 when the Board appointed her to serve as the Acting School Administrator.
 She later returned to the Board until being named as the School’s Executive Director in late December 2015.
 Meryl is an alumnus of the Leadership New Hampshire Class of 2013.
 For over 20 years, Meryl has worked as a social documentary photographer with a focus on health, social welfare and political engagement.
 Her work has been exhibited and published worldwide.
 She is the author of two monographs, editor of several publications, and curator of several group exhibitions.
 She has guest lectured at colleges and universities around the country, and has received several grants and fellowships in support of her work.
 She attended Trinity College in Hartford, CT, and completed her undergraduate degree, at New York University’s Tisch School of the Arts.
 She taught at The School of Visual Arts in NYC for seven years, until moving to NH where she is an adjunct professor at Southern New Hampshire University and has been deeply involved in the Service Learning Initiative there.
-She lives in Manchester, NH with her husband, Will Kanteres and their son who is a student at Mill Falls.
+She lives in Manchester, NH with her husband, Will Kanteres and their son who is a graduate of Mill Falls.